rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> corr = g.computeOrdinalCorrelation(ke)
    >>> g.showCorrelation(corr)
     Correlation indexes:
      Extended Kendall tau         : +0.779
+     Bipolar-valued equivalalence : +0.179
      Epistemic determination      :  0.230
-    Bipolar-valued equivalalence : +0.179

-So, **+0.779** represents the *highest possible* ordinal correlation (fitness) any potential ranking one can achieve with the given pairwise outranking digraph (see :numref:`KemenyRanking` Lines 7-10).
+So, **+0.779** represents the *highest possible* ordinal correlation (fitness) any potential ranking can achieve with the given pairwise outranking digraph (see :numref:`KemenyRanking` Lines 7-10).

 A *Kemeny* ranking may not be unique, and the first one discovered in a brute permutation trying computation, is retained.
 In our example here, we obtain in fact two optimal *Kemeny* rankings with a same **maximal** *Kemeny* index of 12.92.